otacoo/8chanSS/README.md

 - Catalog links for the header
 - Image hover for catalog and thread images, videos and audio (new)
 - Image Hover for spoilers
-- Autoscroll page to last read post
+- Autoscroll page to last read post + unread line
 - Sidebar
 - Quick Reply to sidebar
 - Blur or remove spoilers
 - Beep on getting a (You)
+- Custom text for (You) notification in the tab
-- Cleanup of certain elements
+- Improved styling of the site
 - Adds a checkbox to the Quick Reply to save (or not save) the name field on refresh
 - Hide Posting Form and Announcements
 - Show full filename of media posts